csherrell/GPS-WAAS-Introduction/GPS-WAAS-Introduction-Short.md

 ---

-# Questions to ponder and answer.
+# Questions to Ponder and Answer

-* Why Yet Another Navigation System?
+* Why yet another navigation system?
-    * What are the benefits over of other systems?
+    * What are the benefits over other systems?
 * What is WAAS?
 * Why can't we just use GPS?
 * What does WAAS do, really?